Hungsiro506/hungsiro506.github.io/QN_language_compiler_in_itself.md

 ### Writing a compiler in its own language

 A compiler is a program that translates source code written in one programming language into machine code or another language.
-It is possible for a compiler to be written in its own language:
+It is common for a compiler to be written in its own language:
 - C++ compilers written in C ++
 - Go runtime written in Go
 - Rustc is written in Rust